-This is a simple guide that does not pretend to be technical but made easy to understand the costs implied when you decide to have your website created and why you need to be very careful about companies offering very cheap or free websites.
+This is simple guide that does not pretend to be technical but make easy to understand the costs implied when you decide to have your website and why you need to be very careful about companies offering very cheap or free website.

 As Admiral Ackbar said: It’s a Trap!